udit2303/learnP2P/README.md

 - Confidentiality: AES-256-GCM encrypts manifest and file data.
 A new AES key is generated for each file.
 - Key exchange: The receiver first sends its RSA-4096 public key.
 The sender encrypts the AES key using RSA-OAEP (SHA-256), so only the receiver can decrypt it.
 - Integrity and binding: AES-GCM provides integrity.
 Additional AAD binds the manifest and chunks, helping detect mismatches or tampering.
+   - The receiver performs a SHA-256 checksum verification against the manifest after the transfer completes.
 - Nonces: Each encrypted message uses a unique nonce derived from a random base plus a counter, avoiding nonce reuse.

 Limitations and recommendations: